 Thunderbird is a free and open source email application created by Mozilla.
 It is easy to use and make it really easy to manage your email signature.

 By default the signature editor in Thunderbird only allows plain text, or advanced HTML.
 If you want to make something more advanced, we would recommend using a tool like our email signature generator.
 This tool allows you to choose from a set of starting templates and customize them by changing fonts, colors, images and adding additional fields.
+It creates the HTML code for you so you don't even have to worry about it!

 Open the Thunderbird Desktop application on your PC or Mac.
 Click on the three bars menu icon near the top right.
 Then click on Account Settings.